Shooters

 - Three shooters

-Three shooters shoot, each time, on the same target.
-The first hit the target with 0.7, the second with 0.8, and the third with 0.9 probability.
-What is the probability of hitting the target: a) just once b) at least once c) at least twice
+Three shooters each fire once at the same target.
+The first hits the target with a probability of 0.7, the second with 0.8, and the third with 0.9.
+What is the probability of hitting the target: a) exactly once? b) at least once? c) at least twice? - Shooter hit probability